 I attempted the same tests while connected to Mullvad's OpenVPN server and WireGuard server in Australia through OPNsense.
 I also performed the same test on my MacBook Pro through OpenVPN as a real-world example.

-There is overhead when using a VPN service.
-WireGuard is faster than OpenVPN, however neither were able to break the 900 Mbps barrier.
+There is an overhead when using a VPN service.
+WireGuard is faster than OpenVPN, however, neither were able to break the 900 Mbps barrier.